May 4, 2019

 Michel Michelet's opening Cuban “piano concerto” for this film noir seems to fit crashing waves along an ocean shore.
 A place the female lead longs to be.
 It is befitting a passionate love story, too, but passion is in short supply during its eighty-six-minute run.
 He got plenty of mileage out of his score, doubling as a spinning record tune and for badly faked piano playing for this United Artists release.
 The score beyond this does not seem noticeably necessary.
 On the camera front, there are a few slow transitional shots that may try your patience.
 In particular, one long pause of the female lead as she stares out a ship's porthole window.

 Robert Cummings plays a penniless Navy veteran with a small prescription bottle.
 His easy-going acting style made him friendly to audiences.
 His vocal tone is comforting and trustworthy.
 Just a nice young man.
 He is every bit that in this film.
-On the opposite scale is Steve Cochran, a ruthless Miami gangster who eliminates his competition by death.
-This is usually carried out by his aide and murdering sidekick, Peter Lorre, in another signature role who is always wary and complaining about Cochran's expenses.
-French-born actress, Michèle Morgan, is Cochran’s property wife of three years.
+On the opposite scale is Steve Cochran, a ruthless Miami gangster with an accountant-assassin, Peter Lorre, who eliminates any competition by death. in another signature role, Lorre is always concerned about Cochran's expenses.
+Renowned French-born actress, Michèle Morgan, is Cochran’s property wife of three years.
 Cochran's rather brief screen time ignites the film, unlike Morgan's extended film time.

 Cochran certainly has a screw loose upstairs.
 His menacing glare makes one wonder what is turning inside his head.
 He may also have a death wish of sorts.
 On the floorboard at the rear seat of his limo, he has installed an accelerator and brake pedals.
 He can override the chauffeur anytime he wants.
 He is quite amused by it though Lorre seems bored with it all.
 All the driver needs to do is steer.
 It brings a whole new dimension to driving dynamics.
 He surprises Cummings with his toy by going over one hundred miles per hour to beat an approaching train.
 Cochran applies the brakes just in time, only skidding about fifteen feet.
 A testament to the amazing stopping power of skinny, radial tires, drum brakes of the era, and the audience's gullibility.

 Morgan came into Cochran's life with nothing and now wants to be let go the same way.
 Who better to arrange a getaway trip than a chauffeur.
-Thus begins a tedious, forty-minute middle section which is simply used to lead the audience on a fantasy journey.
-With clever, transparent overlapping film scenes, one assumes it illustrates time transitions.
+Thus begins a tedious, forty-minute middle section which is simply used to lead the audience on a fantasy journey by way of two subtle transitional film scenes.
 One may wonder why Cummings makes some clichéd decisions in the face of danger.
 Illogically, he leaves his meek persona behind to become a debonair risk-taker.
 Once he awakes in a cold sweat, your first words might be, “You have got to be kidding!”
-Cummings suffers from “anxiety neurosis” due to combat shock and we better understand the reason for his medication.
+Cummings suffers from “anxiety neurosis” due to combat shock and it explains the prescription bottle he carries.
 In hindsight, though established better in other films, the dream excursion adds the only real excitement to the film.
 Too bad it never happened.

 No comments: